leozhangML/quotient_rml/README.md

 ## Usage

-We give a simple example of applying our algorithm to a point cloud with a thousand points, uniformly sampled from a cylinder of radius one and height six.
+We give a simple example, applying our algorithm to a point cloud with a thousand points, uniformly sampled from a cylinder of radius one and height six.

 ```python
 import qrml